 In supporting the Society, he is responsible for the Society’s Headquarters Health and Safety Risk Assessment and for the preparation of the Society’s new strategic plan.
 He is also a member of the Publications Committee and performs JBIS paper reviews in his field of expertise.
 He is particularly interested in helping to establish a local BIS meeting group in the West Country (he lives in Dorset) and in supporting BIS technical studies.
 He promotes the Society and space flight by giving talks and writing articles.
 He also tries to encourage an interest in science in young people through talks in schools about space and spaceflight.

-Colin is a professional photographer specialising in landscape, architecture and gardens, working internationally.
+Colin is a professional photographer specialising in landscape and architecture, working internationally.
 He established his business in 1993.
 Since 1999 he has also worked in an educational role as a business adviser with the Young Enterprise organisation, helping 6th form students set up businesses.

 Colin has been a space enthusiast from an early age, from the time of Apollo 8, his imagination captured by the moon landings.
 He joined the Society in 1983 and was elected a Fellow in 1987.
-Colin is chair of the BIS Future Group, responsible for the future of the BIS, serves on the Society’s Event and Library Action Groups and is a corresponding member of the Media Action Group.
+Colin is chair of the BIS Marketing Committee, serves on the Society’s Event and Library Committees and is a corresponding member of the Media Committee.

 |Executive Secretary: Suszann Parry